Academic Policies and Procedures

 Academic Advising Program

 Advising in the College is shared by the advising deans and the faculty.
-Students with majors declared have both an advisor in the dean’s office and a faculty advisor in their major discipline.
-As most students remain “undeclared” until sophomore year, the advising deans help students navigate the Core Curriculum, adjust to the rigors of Georgetown’s intellectual environment, and explore broadly, mixing old interests with new and emerging interests.
+Students with majors declared have both an advisor in the Dean’s office and a faculty advisor in their major discipline.
+As most students remain undeclared until sophomore year, the advising deans help students navigate the Core Curriculum, adjust to the rigors of Georgetown’s intellectual environment, and explore broadly, mixing existing interests with new and emerging interests.
 Students are invited to design an open-ended Academic Road Map (ARM) with their dean to discuss majors, minors, and study abroad, and to be in touch with questions, updates, and concerns throughout the year.

-With the transition to their third year, students will have declared their majors and acquired faculty advisors, and are supported by advising deans within their discipline.
+With the transition to their third year, all students will have declared their majors and acquired faculty advisors, and are supported by advising deans within their discipline.
 Exploration continues as a point of emphasis in advising, while depth and focus in one’s major and in one’s progress toward graduation become more central.
 The advising deans help students through changes of academic program, study abroad and transfer credit, honors and thesis programs, capstone projects, degree completion and commencement, and post-graduation plans.

 Faculty advisors, working in tandem with the advising deans, are essential mentors and partners in students’ chosen areas of study.
 They advise their students on proper sequencing of courses required for their majors, discuss students’ proposed course selections during registration periods, facilitate research opportunities, and offer professional and, where appropriate, career insights for students as they advance.
 Faculty advising is a hallmark of Georgetown’s intellectual community, where teaching and learning are at once personal and communal.